 Should you insist on buying a handed-down helmet, ensure that it has been certified “Fully Reconditioned” by the NOCSAE.
-Helmets that have been put out for sale after refurbishment by a licensed reconditioner are tagged with a recertification seal at the interior part of the helmet.
+Helmets that have been put out for sale after refurbishment by a licensed re-conditioner are tagged with a recertification seal at the interior part of the helmet.

-The most obvious difference is the size.
-Other differentiators include strength and durability.
-Varsity headwear is larger and packs more robust components because they are designed for boisterous, high-octane games.
+The most obvious difference between the youth and varsity helmet is the size.
+Other differences include strength and durability.
+Varsity head-wear is larger and packs more robust components because they are designed for boisterous, high-octane games.
 Youth helmets are typically feature thicker jaw pads but smaller chinstraps.

 The strength of either helmet is a function of the material used to construct them.
-While varsity helmets and varsity helmets are made from polycarbonate material, youth helmets are usually made from ABS plastic.
+While varsity helmets and varsity helmets are made from poly-carbonate material, youth helmets are usually made from ABS plastic.

-Polycarbonate is a tough plastic that demonstrates remarkable compressive strength as it doesn’t compress or shatter significantly upon repeated impact.
+Poly-carbonate is a tough plastic that demonstrates remarkable compressive strength as it doesn’t compress or shatter significantly upon repeated impact.
 Conversely, ABS is an engineered plastic that is cheaper, lighter and has a lower tensile strength, making it suitable for less devastating blows.

-As a consequence, some youth leagues prohibit the use of polycarbonate helmets because it can damage an ABS upon helmet-to-helmet collision, causing injury to the weaker player.
+As a consequence, some youth leagues prohibit the use of poly-carbonate helmets because it can damage an ABS upon helmet-to-helmet collision, causing injury to the weaker player.

-Yes, they can and only if they fit them well.
+Yes, youth football helmets can be worn by adult players only if they fit them well.
 The fitting is the most crucial part criteria here as it should not be too tight, close-fitting or tout.
 A youth football helmet cresting on an adult’s head may become weakened upon collision or at the end of a long season.
 In any case, it is better to wear an adult helmet.

-Most of them do while others don’t.
-But not to worry, major football gear manufacturers Riddell, Schutt, and Xenith design their helmets to fit their individual brands.
-Other standalone facemasks may fit a variety of shells.
+Most youth football helmets come with a facemask and chinstrap.
+Major football gear manufacturers Riddell, Schutt, and Xenith design their helmets to fit their individual brands.
+Other standalone football facemasks may fit a variety of shells.

-Sweat happens – straight facts.
+To clean a football helmet, you need a soft fabric material and a mild detergent.
 After hours of intense practice and gameplay, you will be engulfed in sweat and grime.
 And if not cleaned immediately, the air will reek of smelly, putrid bacteria.
 Quite unlike the football girdle or other linen material, you can’t throw a helmet into the washing machine.
 Helmet cleaning must be a manual exercise.

 You will need a soft fabric material as abrasive cleaning pads may ruin the helmets finish or the protective coating of the pads.
 Microfiber pads are the most suitable, but a plain cotton cleaning material won’t damage of your helmet either.